Find Training for Your Next Career!

 Cosmetology Salary Info

 Cosmetology is a somewhat recession-proof career.
 No matter what’s going on in the economy, people still find the funds to get their hair and nails done.
 It’s those little pleasures that give peace of mind and self-confidence, regardless of what is happening in the world.
-According to the Bureau of Labor Statistics, hairdressers/stylists and cosmetologists made an average of $38,910 yearly in 2022.
-The top ten percent earned closer to $60,080 yearly.
+According to the Bureau of Labor Statistics, hairdressers/stylists and cosmetologists made an average of $41,780 yearly in 2023.
+The top ten percent earned closer to $63,310 or more.

 Some other cosmetology career options can be: